Backup and Restoration

 A default backup task is created to run at 15:59 every day, which tends to slow down the system and may lock entry for sites with significant patient and observation data.
 The steps below allow an administrator to change the time the scheduled backup runs

-In the left hand menu click the Manage Scheduler link
+- In the left hand menu click the Manage Scheduler link - Manage Scheduler

-On the Scheduler List click the link on the Database Backup Task
+- On the Scheduler List click the link on the Database Backup Task - Scheduler List

-On the Database Backup task click the Schedule link
+- On the Database Backup task click the Schedule link - Schedule for Database Backup Task

-Change schedule for the task, add a date in the future so that the task can be run
+- Change schedule for the task, add a date in the future so that the task can be run - Change Task Schedule

 The default location of backup files for is local Disk C in Users/{UserAccount}/Application Data/OpenMRS/backup folder Or C:/Application Data/OpenMRS/backup.